openstack/magnum/doc/source/contributor/quickstart.rst

         -key client.key \
         -out client.csr

-Now that you have your client CSR, you can use the Magnum CLI to send it off to Magnum to get it signed and also download the signing cert.::
+Now that you have your client CSR, you can use the OpenStack CLI to send it off to Magnum to get it signed and also download the signing cert.::

-    magnum ca-sign --cluster k8s-cluster --csr client.csr > client.crt
+    openstack coe ca sign k8s-cluster client.csr > client.crt
-    magnum ca-show --cluster k8s-cluster > ca.crt
+    openstack coe ca show k8s-cluster > ca.crt

 Here's how to set up the replicated redis example.
 Now we create a pod for the redis-master::